 Has a responsibility and cares about customer satisfaction.

 If you can't predict your brand reaction to every sentence said, you don't have a mature brand yet.
-This why the following we used the communication guide to outline the brand voice and tone and its variation.
+This is why we used the communication guide to outline the brand voice and tone and its variation.

 As we believe that the brand voice is the consistent part of the brand that represents its identity while tone can vary from one situation to the other.

-The design was driven by the strategy as well and because statics showed that women are more details oriented than men the strategy directed us into creating custom made illustrations, icons and where details are holy.
+The design was driven by the strategy as well and because statistics showed that women are more detail-oriented than men the strategy directed us into creating custom made illustrations, icons and where details are holy.
 From polishing the nails to doing different hair styles, the art was extremely driven by branding.

 When designing a campaign for women, you need to keep in mind that coloring your old designs in pink and putting flowers everywhere is not going to make you nail it.
 You need real valuable content to engage with women.

-Truths are always better, so fooling your target audience with promises could lead to a brand attack.
-And since women take a lot of time to take a decision, ask a lot and gather experiences from everywhere, we had to follow a compelling marketing strategy that intense them to try our App.
+Truths are always better, so fooling your target audience with promises could lead to a brand attack, and since women take a lot of time to take a decision, ask a lot and gather experiences from everywhere, we had to follow a compelling marketing strategy that excites them to try our app.

-Luckily, statics shows that Women are more willing to buy if you gave them a cause as 90 percent of their income into their families and communities, compared to men, who reinvest only 30 to 40 percent So Cause marketing could be a suitable strategy for marketing to women.
+Luckily, statistics shows that women are more willing to buy if you gave them a cause as 90% of their income into their families and communities, compared to men, who reinvest only 30 to 40 percent, so cause marketing could be a suitable strategy for marketing to women.

 And merging it with evidence and real cases not just throwing facts and statics can strengthen the engagement power.
-Statics also showed that video content is the viral thing and a huge percentage of Saudi Arabians are watching videos and women especially.
+Statistics also showed that video content is the viral thing and a huge percentage of Saudi Arabians are watching videos; women especially.
 This is why we built our launching campaign around videos and real images.

-The campaign was tailored around presenting a solution and showing women how the App can help make their life easier.
-The content format agreed upon for the campaign was supporting for this message as videos comes in handy with better visualization.
+The campaign was tailored around presenting a solution and showing women how the app can help make their life easier.
+The content format agreed upon for the campaign was supporting this message as videos came in handy with better visualization.

-While working on the video scripts we started by ideating the possible problems brides, photographers and makeup artists face in general.
-We did ask many Saudi Arabian girls about girl copywriter who is interested in makeup and girls stuff in order to better communicate with the audience and we tested the written script more than once coming up with different slogans each time.
+While working on the video scripts we started with ideating the possible problems brides, photographers and makeup artists face in general.
+We did ask many Saudi Arabian girls who are interested in makeup and other beauty related things in order to better communicate with the audience and we tested the written script more than once coming up with different slogans each time.